 What You Can Catch

-The short answer is you can catch anything with soft plastic grubs.
+The short answer is you can catch anything with this soft plastic fishing lure.
+The versatility of the lure is second to none.
 If it’s a predatory game fish that relies primarily on prey for food, it will go after it.
 The swimming action and vibrations of the twister tail are irresistible to fish for some reason, and because of its wide variety of sizes and colors, it can imitate just about any pattern, whether that be baitfish, crustaceans, leeches, worms, or larval insects.
 The twister tail grub’s crowning achievement is that it doesn’t really look like anything, but the single tail grubs vaguely resemble just about anything that swims, so whether you’re casting tiny twister tails as a spinnerbait with a versatile soft plastic trailer for crappie in a cypress swamp in Mississippi, or jigging massive twister tails in the salt for lingcod off the coast of California, the twister tail will get it done for you.

 Since I’m mostly an inland freshwater angler, and because a large majority of recreational anglers in the U.S. fall under that category as well, the twister tails I’ll be referencing will mostly focus on that.
 I’ve caught just about everything I can catch in my local spots in southern Ohio with twister tail grubs.
 Sunfish, crappie, smallmouth bass, spotted bass, largemouth bass, white bass, sauger, drum, gar, and even a couple of catfish to my surprise.
 You can also expect to catch perch, trout, walleye, and with bigger twister tails, northern pike and muskie.
 A few of my personal best river smallmouth bass have all been caught with a white twister tail grub, and it is just about the only thing I use to catch a stringer full of crappie unless I decide to use live bait, so I’m a bit partial to them, to say the least!